Showing posts with label 1996. Show all posts

 CryptO'pinion

 I've thoroughly enjoyed playing through until the end (yes, without cheating!!).
-Most games I feature on my little-known website are deleted after reviewing, as I'm always on the go with something new to play and review.
+Most games I feature on my little-known website are deleted after reviewing, as I'm always on the go with something new to play/review.
 That won't be happening this time.
-B Squad is one of the best shareware games I've ever played.
+B Squad is one of the best shareware games I've played.
 If you enjoy a tactical slog exploring a spaceship whilst hunting down the baddies, then this is for you.
 I've only defeated the Alien Queen once and lost two team members, but it's an incredibly tough mission!
 You won't get anywhere near beating it without exploring every inch of the ship to scrounge for new weapons/helpful items.

 Surely I've got something to whinge about?
 Well, the soldiers could walk faster, and although there are loads of cargo boxes, there aren't enough health packs.
 My only real quibble is with the random events that occur after the computer has had its turn.
-That "Random Teleportation" sends one of your teammates to a distant part of the ship. ((Wow, what a whinger!
+That "Random Teleportation" sends one of your teammates to a distant part of the ship.
+(Wow, what a whinger!
 I feel like slapping myself for that last whine because it happens so few times.
-At worst, it forces you to drop the plans you had to rethink and support that lone soldier))
+At worst, it forces you to drop the plans you had to rethink and support that lone soldier).

 B Squad is a legendary turn-based game and one I feel fortunate to have discovered (Richard, if I'd have known, I would have registered back in 1996).
 A terrific demo, and I can only dream what might have been with a full version.
 Quite literally one of the best games from the ST's homebrew library.
-Play this!!

 I may have lost a couple of men, but I am victorious after killing the Alien Queen!!